-- Take a pan and heat the clarified butter to melt on low flame.
-Cook it till it melts (do not over heat it we only need melted clarified butter to prepare the dough).
+- Take a pan and heat the clarified butter, to melt it on low flame.
+Cook it till it melts.
+We need just melted butter, to prepare the dough.

-- Take a large bowl and combine refined flour along with cumin seeds and salt and mix well.
+- Take a large bowl and combine refined flour along with carom seeds and salt and mix well.

-- Then, add melted ghee to above mixture and start kneading.
-After kneading it with ghee, add lukewarm water in parts and knead to make a stiff dough with water.
+- Then, add melted ghee to the above mixture and start kneading.
+After kneading it with ghee, add lukewarm water in parts and knead it to prepare a stiff dough.

-- Peel the boiled potatoes and crush them into large lumps with the help of your thumb and index finger.
+- Peel the boiled potatoes then crush them into large lumps with the help of your thumb and index finger.

-- Heat oil in a non stick pan, add cumin seeds.
-When the cumin seeds start crackling, add the onion, ginger and saute and cook for 2-3 minutes over a high heat.
+- Heat oil in a non-stick pan, add cumin seeds.
+When the cumin seeds start crackling, add the onion and ginger.
+Cook it for 2-3 minutes over high heat.

-- Add the peas, stir well and add the spices, mango powder, salt and a splash of water so that peas gets little soft and fried.
-Cook for 1-2 minutes.
+- Now add the green peas, stir well and add the spices - dry mango powder, salt and a splash of water so that peas become slightly soft.
+Cook for another 1 to 2 minutes.

-- Then add the potatoes mix and saute then cook for another 4-5 minutes.
+- Then add the potatoes.
+Mix well and fry for 4-5 minutes.

 - Sprinkle the coriander leaves, mix it well.
 Your potato filling is ready.
 Keep the filling aside for cooling.

 - Knead the dough once before you divide it into equal parts.
 Shape it into a log and slice it into equal parts.
-Each part should be sufficient to make 6-inch size poori.
+Each part should be sufficient to make 6-inch size Poori.

-- Roll each part in your palm to make balls and place all the balls in a some bowl and cover it with moist cloth.
+- Roll each part of dough between your palms to make balls and place all the balls in a bowl and cover it with a moist cloth.

 - Dust the rolling board lightly with some flour.
-Flatten the dough balls into a disk and roll them with the rolling pin to make a small oval shape of around 4 inch wide and of 6 inch length.
-Cut it into half to form a half moon shape design of 4 inch wide and of 3 inch length and keep is in a plate covering it with moist cloth.
+Flatten the dough balls into a disk and roll them with the rolling pin to make a small oval shape of around 4 inches wide and of 6-inch length.
+Cut it from the center into half, to form a half-moon shape design of 4 inches wide and of 3-inch length and keep it in a plate, covering it with a moist cloth.

-- Repeat this process with all the dough balls to form rest samosa covering.
+- Repeat this process with all the dough balls, and prepare the rest of the Samosa cover.

 How to Make Samosa Pocket

-- Hold the samosa covering in your hand, fold the straight edge and seal the watered edges pressing it between your index finger and thumb with other hand to form a cone shape triangular pocket.
+- Hold this samosa cover in your hand.
+Fold the straight edge, and seal the wet edges pressing it between your index finger and thumb with the other hand, to form a cone shape triangular pocket.

-- Take the filling and stuff the prepared mixture in the cone, and then seal the upper edges again applying little water on the open edges and pressing lightly with your finger.
+- Take some potato filling, and stuff the prepared mixture in the cone.
+Then to seal the upper edges, again applying little water on the open edges, and press lightly with your finger to seal them tightly.

-- Heat oil in a pan till medium hot, to check drop a pinch of dough in the hot oil, if it comes up briskly and quickly then oil is sufficiently warm to fry the samosa.
+- Heat oil in a pan till medium hot.
+To check the temperature, drop a pinch of dough into the hot oil.
+If it comes up briskly and quickly then the oil is sufficiently warm to fry the Samosa.

-- Gently slid the samosas in oil to deep fry the samosa.
-Just add as many samosas as fit in comfortably and turn the heat to low flame, after 2 minute of adding samosas in oil and deep fry them till the samosas turn light golden
+- Gently slide the samosas in oil to deep fry the samosa.
+Just add as many samosas as fit in comfortably.
+Turn the heat to low flame, after 2 minutes of adding samosas in oil.
+And deep fry them till the samosas turn light golden

 - When the samosas become light golden.
 Increase the heat and turn the heat to the medium-low flame until the crust becomes crispy and golden.
-Drain the samosas from oil and shift it over kitchen tissue to remove extra oil.
+When it is done, extract the samosas from oil.
+And shift it over a tissue paper to remove extra oil.

-- Repeat this process for rest of samosas, increasing the heat for a few seconds before adding the next lot.
+- Repeat this process for the rest batch of Samosas.
+Remember to increase the heat for a few seconds, prior to adding the next lot.